lumagi/lumagi.github.io/_posts/2022-04-15-finding-arm-firmware-base-with-literal-pools.markdown

 ## Algorithm Concept

-For our scenario, we assue to have been given a binary firmware blob that runs on a 32bit ARM chip and operates on string literals, meaning that it accesses string constants in the `.rodata` section.
+For our scenario, we assume to have been given a binary firmware blob that runs on a 32bit ARM chip and operates on string literals, meaning that it accesses string constants in the `.rodata` section.
 We don't know at which address the firmware is loaded into memory.
 This makes firmware analysis more complicated because code jumps, variables or strings that rely on absolute addressing cannot be resolved if the firmware is placed at an incorrect location.
 Hence, the goal of this algorithm is to determine the absolute address at which the firmware image is supposed to be loaded into memory.

 ### Prerequisites